The Newton Senior Knights American Legion baseball team downed McPherson 7-5 Monday night at Klein-Scott Field.

 Blazek, the Champions Professional Indoor Football League executive of the year, guided the team to its first ever league playoff title and a three-way tie for the regular-season title.

-Page 2 of 2 - “(Wild owner Wink) Hartman hired me three years ago to bring a championship to the Wild organization and to Wichita; that goal has been accomplished,” Blazek said.
+“(Wild owner Wink) Hartman hired me three years ago to bring a championship to the Wild organization and to Wichita; that goal has been accomplished,” Blazek said.
 “It’s time for me to step down and let someone else take the reins.
 I am excited for my next chapter in life, and that is to spend more time with my grandchildren.
 I have spent 35 years with other kids and families and it’s time to focus on my family now.
 The past three years working for Mr. Hartman have been some of the best years in my life.
 I have worked with some great people in my career and Wink Hartman, Morris Lolar, and Lebaron Hollimon are among those people.”

 Blazek's retirement comes after his wife retired from the Maize school district at the end of the school year.